peter88213/novxlib-docs/source/character.rst

 .. admonition:: <CHARACTER>

    Purpose
-      Defines a character of the story.
+      Defines a character in the story.

    Attributes
       - `id <#the-id-attribute>`__